-- Refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance. - Refuses to cooperate with the complaints investigation process while still wishing their complaint to be resolved. - Refuses to accept that certain issues are not within the scope of a complaints procedure. - Insists on the complaint being dealt with in ways which are incompatible with the adopted complaints procedure or with good practice. - Insists on pursuing a complaint that is unfounded, or out of scope of the complaints procedure, beyond all reason. - Introduces trivial or irrelevant information which the complainant expects to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales. - Makes unjustified complaints about staff who are trying to deal with the issues and seeks to have them replaced. - Makes a complaint that is obsessive, persistent, harassing, prolific, defamatory or repetitive. - Changes the basis of the complaint as the investigation proceeds.
+- Refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance. - Refuses to cooperate with the complaints investigation process while still wishing their complaint to be resolved. - Refuses to accept that certain issues are not within the scope of a complaints procedure. - Insists on the complaint being dealt with in ways which are incompatible with the adopted complaints procedure or with good practice. - Insists on pursuing a complaint that is unfounded, or out of scope of the complaints procedure, beyond all reason. - Introduces trivial or irrelevant information which the complainant expects to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales. - Makes unjustified complaints about staff who are trying to deal with the issues and seeks to have them replaced. - Makes a complaint that is obsessive, persistent, harassing, prolific, defamatory, derogatory or repetitive.

-- Repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed). - Refuses to accept the findings of the investigation into that complaint where the school's complaints procedure has been fully and properly implemented and completed including referral to the DfE. - Seeks an unrealistic outcome, or a solution that lacks any serious purpose or value. - Makes excessive demands on school time by frequent, lengthy, complicated and stressful contact with staff regarding the complaint in person, in writing, by email and by telephone while the complaint is being dealt with. - Uses threats to intimidate. - Uses abusive, offensive, defamatory or discriminatory language or violence. - Knowingly provides falsified information. - Publishes or posts unacceptable information on social media or other public forums.
+- Changes the basis of the complaint as the investigation proceeds. - Repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed). - Refuses to accept the findings of the investigation into that complaint where the school's complaints procedure has been fully and properly implemented and completed including referral to the DfE. - Seeks an unrealistic outcome, or a solution that lacks any serious purpose or value. - Makes excessive demands on school time by frequent, lengthy, complicated and stressful contact with staff regarding the complaint in person, in writing, by email and by telephone while the complaint is being dealt with. - Uses threats to intimidate. - Uses abusive, offensive, defamatory, derogatory or discriminatory language or violence. - Fails to adhere to the requirement for confidentiality when a complaint is being investigated, and seeks to spread or share information, or gossip with others who are not part of the investigation. - Knowingly provides falsified information. - Publishes or posts information on social media or other public forums.

-Complainants should limit the numbers of communications with a school while a complaint is being progressed.
+Complainants should limit the number of communications with a school while a complaint is being progressed.
 It is not helpful if repeated correspondence is sent (either by letter, phone, email or text) as it could delay the outcome being reached.